 Frame pause [A flashback into the past]

-Long back when I was 12, there was an exercise at the end of a poem in my main course book.
+When I was twelve, there was an exercise at the end of a poem in my main course book.
 They asked to write a poem of our own.

 “Why don’t you guys write a poem and show it to me?”, our teacher said in a joyous tone.
 “It would be fun”.